jwodder/query-issues/README.md

 `orgs-then-issues`
 ------------------

-    cargo run [--release] -p orgs-then-issues
+    cargo run [--release] -p orgs-then-issues <owner> ...

-Performs a paginated batch query to fetch all (public etc.) repositories belonging to a hardcoded set of owners, including getting the number of open issues in each repository.
+Performs a paginated batch query to fetch all (public etc.) repositories belonging to the owners specified on the command line, including getting the number of open issues in each repository.
 Then, all repositories that have one or more open issues are queried in batches to get paginated lists of their open issues.

 Outputs the number of repositories fetched (including how many had open issues), the number of open issues fetched, the elapsed time, and (if possible)